UMD-CS-STICs/389Lspring18/codelabs/codelab-06/README.md

 ### Overview

-Today, you'll be working with EC2 and an Application Load Balancer (ALB) to support scaling a website.
+Today, you'll be working with Application Load Balancers (ALBs) to scale a Wordpress website under load.

 ### Due Date